jameshughes89/cs102/src/site/topics/linked-structures/linked-structures.rst

     * But the ``expandCapacity`` trick can hide this

-* When using an array, data may need to me shifted around when adding and/or removing
+* When using an array, data may need to be shifted around when adding and/or removing
 * Traditionally speaking, arrays are in contiguous memory addresses

     * The successor value is in the next array cell